 - Written test: In this round of the Apple interview process for software engineers, you’ll be given a case study.
 You have to come up with a written response for the prompt given.

 - Apple on-site interviews: This round focuses on testing your technical knowledge.
 The interview typically lasts for about six hours with back-to-back interviews.
 Two people will interview you at a time — a unique model followed for on-site interviews at Apple.
 There are six to eight rounds in an on-site interview with various team leads.
 The technical interview focuses on testing your coding, algorithm, data structure, and system design knowledge.

 The interviews are team-based.
 You may have to interview with more than one team with whom you will work directly or indirectly if you’re selected.
 Lunch is considered an extension of the interview, and multiple employees will ask you questions during that time.

 The success rate of Apple on-site interviews is considered to be around 10%.
 The on-site interview can be tiring with more than 6 hours of interviews, but you have to remain focused as it is a test of your patience and perseverance as well.

 How Is the Apple Interview Process Different From Other Companies?

 What sets Apple apart from other FAANG companies is its approach to interviewing candidates.
 The two-on-one approach where two employees interview a candidate is unique to Apple.
 The interviewee is also expected to be a user and enthusiast of Apple products.

 The timeline varies for roles and individuals.
 There is no structured time frame for the interview process.
 Most candidates report that the whole process takes around one to four months.
 The process is not as standardized as other companies and varies based on the profile that one is applying to.

 Apple has five levels of software engineers based on their seniority.
 There is no title based on the level, as is the case with other tech companies.
-Only the rank is added along with the title 'software engineer,' viz:
+Only the rank is added along with the title “software engineer,” such as: